 The main event may be over come Thursday, but VRC Oaks Day guarantees there’s still plenty of high class Melbourne Cup Carnival racing to look forward.
 The big $1 million race is supported by a great undercard, with two Group 3’s – the Red Roses Stakes and the Ottawa Stakes – each worth $200,000.

 The Melbourne Cup Carnival ends in style, as Champions Day is a world-class racing event in its own right.
-With two Group 1’s and a Group 2 on the card, this is a truly high-quality day of action, helping to formulate horse racing’s overall world rankings and bringing the curtain down on the 2023 Melbourne Cup Carnival in a fitting manner.
+With two Group 1’s and a Group 2 on the card, this is a truly high-quality day of action, helping to formulate horse racing’s overall world rankings and bringing the curtain down on the action.

-Fashion has always played a big part in the Melbourne Cup Carnival.
+Fashion has always bene a massive part of the Carnival.
 It is, after all, a major social event with a strict dress code, where many visitors come to see and be seen.
 The importance of fashion is so great that there’s even a racewear competition called ‘Fashion On The Fields’ being organised annually ever since 1962.

 Naturally, the competition draws a lot of attention, which is why you’ll see women dressed in extravagant Melbourne Cup dresses and dapper men in elegant suits.
 To complete the look, women traditionally pair their Melbourne Cup dresses with an intricate hat or a fascinator.